What is OCD like? Symptoms, Causes, Health Risks & Treatment Options

 • Repeating routine activities

-The signs and symptoms of OCD in children and teens mimic those of adults, but often children and teens do not realize their obsessions and compulsions are out of the ordinary.
+The signs and symptoms of OCD in adolescents mimic those of adults, but young people often do not realize their obsessions and compulsions are out of the ordinary.
 Symptoms appear gradually over time, but there are signs to watch for:

 Early-age Rituals